Mylapore: Location

 Mylapore is located a few kilometres to the south of the British-built Chennai city.
 The neighborhood is bordered by Triplicane in the north, Royapettah in the northwest, Alwarpet in the west, and Mandaveli in the south.
 The Bay of Bengal coast is in the east of Mylapore.
 It extends for around 4 km from north to south and 2 km from east to west.

 Demographics

-The population of Mylapore is estimated to be around 150,000 to 300,000.
-It has long been a site of cultural importance for Brahmins, which can be attributed to Mylapore's early role as a temple centre.
-Smartha Brahmins, a sub-sect, were one of the first people to settle in this township.
-More accurate statistics are not available as Mylapore is not a separate township by itself, but a part of Chennai city.
-The different neighbourhoods within Mylapore have been distributed among the different wards of the Chennai Corporation.
+The population of Mylapore was estimated in 2006 to be around 150,000 to 300,000.